Josue4909/customer-churn-ml-model/README.md

 ## 📷 Confusion Matrix
 ![Confusion Matrix](confusion_matrix.png)

+## 📌 Key Insight
+Monthly spend was the strongest predictor of churn behavior.

 ## 📌 What I Learned
-- How to split data into training and testing sets
+- How to build and evaluate ML models
-- How logistic regression can be used for classification
-- How to evaluate model performance using accuracy and confusion matrices
+- How to interpret feature importance
-- How to identify which features influence predictions
+- How to translate model output into business insights

-## 🚀 Next Steps
-- Use a larger dataset
-- Compare multiple classification models
-- Add more business-focused customer variables